-Additional seat brackets may be added.
+Rear sub frame must remain as originally produced by the manufacturer for the homologated machine.
+Repairing and welding is allowed- Additional seat brackets may be added, but none may be removed.
 Non-stressed protruding brackets may be removed if they do not affect the safety of the construction or assembly.
 Bolt-on accessories to the rear sub-frame may be removed.

 Holes may be drilled in the frame and rear sub frame only for fixing of allowed components (i.e. fairing brackets, steering damper mount, etc.)